It’s widely feared and doesn’t stop at low-carb or the keto diet: the weight loss plateau.

 Accordingly, it is also advisable to avoid snacks.
 Not only are they an unnecessary meal, but snacks also hide sweeteners, sugars, trans fats, and other additives.

 No one needs six meals a day to lose weight.

 On the contrary, more extended periods without food can lower insulin levels.

 Therefore, it makes sense to skip the least important meal of the day – breakfast.
-And in a matter of seconds, you have already started intermittent fasting, which harmonizes perfectly with keto.
+And in seconds, you have already started intermittent fasting, which harmonizes perfectly with keto.

 Moreover, fasting is the most ketogenic diet because it burns body fat through ketosis to produce energy.
 That’s why you can also get into ketosis faster and deeper with the help of intermittent fasting.

 Furthermore, periods of fasting can boost metabolism and give the digestive tract a well-deserved time to rest (Drenick et al. 19644).